vanita1999/fs_inventory/readme.txt

 user: test
 pass: test

-Making User interface with functions and also Database.
+Continuing on making the users interface and functions.
+Creating front-end using bootstrap.